ucsb-cs148-w26/pj10-syllabus-to-cal-3pm/README.md

 # Project: Syllabus To Calendar

 # Description:
 Web app that extracts important dates from syllabi and adds them to Google Calendar.
 Student is the only user role.
+Allows student to manually decide what categories(assignments, exams, etc) are to be extracted.

 # Tech Stack:
 * Vercel, React, Next.js, Gemini, pdf-parse, winkNLP